brew tap command adds more repositories to the list of formulae that Homebrew tracks, updates,

 but the command isn’t limited to any one location.

-brew tapwithout arguments lists the currently tapped repositories.
-For example:
+brew tap without arguments lists all currently tapped repositories.
+For

-brew tap <user/repo> makes a shallow clone of the repository at
+brew tap <user/repo> makes a clone of the repository at

 brew [un]install, and the formulae are